CodingAbbas/Payment_Fraud_Concentration/README.md

 ## Why This Project Matters

-aa
+Payment fraud is a significant and ongoing cost for financial institutions, and risk teams cannot realistically investigate every transaction individually.
+Understanding where fraud actually concentrates, rather than treating every payment as equally risky, allows limited investigation and monitoring resources to be directed where they are needed most.
+This kind of prioritisation sits behind many real operational decisions, from which transactions get flagged for manual review to how monitoring thresholds are set.

 &nbsp;

 ## Dataset

 The data comes from PaySim, a synthetic financial dataset available on Kaggle that simulates money transactions based on real transaction logs.
-It contains 6,362,620 records across eleven columns, including transaction type, amount, sender and receiver account identifiers, account balances before and after each transaction, and two fraud indicators.
+It contains over 6,000,000 records across eleven columns, including transaction type, amount, sender and receiver account identifiers, account balances before and after each transaction, and two fraud indicators.

 &nbsp;